 I could go on and on but the above is pretty close to our “old life” which shows a monthly 3,500 USD which we now don’t have to spend!
 If our monthly expenses used to be around 6,000 USD per month (pretty close), we can now live of 2,500 USD and have all our time at our disposal!
 Try doing your numbers like this yourself and see where you end up.
 Additionally, if you have kids and then could take care of them yourself, there is another x hundreds of dollars which you now don’t have to pay (unless you want to).
 If you tend to buy a coffee on your way to work, don’t forget to include that.
 Now you can brew your own coffee at home and properly enjoy it!

-So how much money does one “need” then to live a great life?
-Well, only you can answer this as it is completely individual.
+So how much money does one “need” then to live a great life and be able to retire early?
+Well, only you can answer this as it is something completely individual.
 The above and below are just food for thought.

 Food for thought before you start playing with FIRE

-- Do you want to work for the rest of your life or be able to choose what, how, when and how much?
+- Do you want to work for the rest of your life or be able to retire early and choose what, how, when and how much you work?

 - Can you tell the difference between a brand new car and one that is five years old?
 If not, then save yourself the x hundreds of thousands of dollars (in alternative cost) by never ever buying a new car!